 We are required under PRC laws and regulations to participate in various government sponsored employee benefit plans, including certain social insurance, housing funds and other welfare-oriented payment obligations, and contribute to the plans in amounts equal to certain percentages of salaries, including bonuses and allowances, of our employees up to a maximum amount specified by the local government from time to time at locations where we operate our businesses.
 The requirement of employee benefit plans has not been implemented consistently by the local governments in China given the different levels of economic development in different locations.
 As of the date of this report, we believe that we have made adequate employee benefit payments.
 If we fail to make adequate payments in the future, we may be required to make up the contributions for these plans in the amount of 110% of the amount in the preceding month.
 If we fail to make or supplement contributions of social security premiums within the stipulated period, the social security premiums collection agency may request information of the deposit accounts of the employer with banks and other financial institutions.
-In an extreme situation, where we failed to contribute social security premiums in full amount and do not provide guarantee, the social security premiums payable, and the proceeds from auction shall be used for contribution of social security premiums.
-If we are subject to deposit, seizure, foreclosure or auction in relation to the underpaid employee benefits, our financial condition and results of operations shall be adversely affected.
+In an extreme situation, where we failed to contribute social security premiums in full amount and do not provide guarantee, the social security premiums collection agency may apply to a Chinese court for seizure, foreclosure or auction of our properties of value equivalent to the amount of social security premiums payable, and the proceeds from auction shall be used for contribution of social security premiums.
+If we are subject to deposit, seizure, foreclosure or auction in relation to the underpaid employee benefits, our financial condition and results of operations may be adversely affected.